therebelrobot/google-adwords/README.md

 ### `.awql()`

 Once the appropriate access information has been set with `.use()`, you may use `.awql()` to make calls to your reports.
-You may do this in a number of ways: promises, options object, or AWQL string.
+You may do this in a number of ways: chaining, options object, or AWQL string.
 All options return a Bluebird promise, with `.then()` and `.catch` for successful and failing use cases, respectively.

-#### promises
+#### chaining

-To use `.awql()` promises, simply chain additional keywords onto your query like this:
+To use `.awql()` chaining, simply chain additional keywords onto your query like this:

 ```javascript
 ga.awql()